-Then, payments need to be deposited and a record of this goes in the company’s financial ledger.
+Then, payments need to be deposited and a record of this goes into the company’s financial ledger.
 Alongside invoices, bookkeepers also scan and file receipts to keep an electronic record of all company purchases made by employees.
 This may involve reimbursing staff for expenditures, such as travel costs, business lunches, and hotel stays.
-Maintaining an organised system for all expenses allows bookkeepers to accurately report on spend and helps businesses to assess their outgoings, make cutbacks, and allocate budgets.
+Maintaining an organised system for all expenses allows bookkeepers to accurately report on spending and helps businesses to assess their outgoings, make cutbacks, and allocate budgets.
 And all this needs to be discussed with department managers and business owners, therefore regular communication is key.

 Bookkeepers must understand budget needs and constraints, as well as overheads and inventory needs, such as rent and office supplies, so outgoings can be justified.
 Therefore, they’ll spend a chunk of their working day in meetings, making phone calls, and writing emails to relevant co-workers or clients.

 What skills do you need to become a bookkeeper?

 Obviously, being good at maths is the most important thing for bookkeeping!
 Though we’re not talking about algebra and geometry, just good old fashioned numeracy skills.
 What’s more, you need good attention to detail when working with numerical data, ensuring that your calculations and reports are accurate and free from human error.